ulrichson/homebase/README.md

 ### Raspberry Pi

-1. Install `Raspian OS`
+1. Install `Raspberry Pi OS Lite (64-Bit)`
-2. Install `Docker` (see [Install Docker Engine on Debian](https://docs.docker.com/engine/install/debian/#install-using-the-convenience-script) for latest instructions, at this time the _Install using the convenience script_ section must be used for Raspberry Pi)
+2. Install `Docker` (see [Install Docker Engine on Debian](https://docs.docker.com/engine/install/debian/#install-using-the-convenience-script) for latest instructions, at this time the _Install using the convenience script_ section must be used for Raspberry Pi):

    ```bash
    curl -fsSL https://get.docker.com -o get-docker.sh